AndroidTestBugReport/ReCDroid/README.md

 ```sh
    ./percerun_newsblur.sh
 ```
    In this step and on the emulator, ReCDRoid will explore the app and try to reproduce crashes based on the description of bug report.
-The display on the emulator should be similar but may not exactly the same as the [`Generate a reproducing script video`](https://youtu.be/i0fQ58aUPa8)(it is for another bug report).
+The display on the emulator should be similar but may not exactly the same as the [`Reproducing process video`](https://youtu.be/i0fQ58aUPa8) (it is for another bug report).
 Please wait until it shows "matchcrash" and "execution time".
 It may run more than 1 hour for some difficult bugs.

 6. Replay the reproducing script showing how to trigger the crash with "runCrash_`AppName`.sh ".
 ```sh
    ./runCrash_newsblur.sh
 ```
-   The display on the emulator should be similar but not exactly the same as [`Replay the reproducing sequence video`](https://youtu.be/WVtp-Ld4WF0) (it is for another bug report).
+   The display on the emulator should be similar but not exactly the same as [`Reproducing result video`](https://youtu.be/WVtp-Ld4WF0) video (it is for another bug report).
 After you observe the event sequence on the emulator, you can manually repeat it on the app.
 This event sequence can trigger a crash as described in the bug report.

 7. Close all of the terminals and emulator before you want to test another bug report.